Religious syncretism: South and East Asian religions

-Meivazhi is a syncretic monotheistic minority religion based in Tamil Nadu, India.
+Meivazhi, a syncretic monotheistic minority religion, originated in the 19th century CE in the area of present-day Tamil Nadu, India.
 Its teachings focus on spiritual enlightenment and the conquering of death.
-Mevaizhi preaches the Oneness of Essence message of all the previous major scriptures—particularly Hinduism, Buddhism, Islam, Judaism, and Christianity—allowing membership regardless of creed.
-Meivazhi's disciples are thousands of people from 69 different castes of different religions united as one family of the Meivazhi religion.
+Mevaizhi preaches a "Oneness-of-Essence" message of all the previous major scriptures—particularly Islam, Judaism, Christianity, Hinduism, and Buddhism —allowing membership regardless of creed.
+Meivazhi's disciples include thousands of people from 69 different castes and religions.

 In China, most of the population follows syncretistic religions combining Mahayana Buddhism, Taoism, and elements of Confucianism.
-Out of all Chinese believers, approximately 85% adhere to Chinese traditional religion, as many profess to be both Mahayana Buddhist and Taoist simultaneously.
+Among Chinese believers, approximately 85% adhere to Chinese traditional religion, and many profess to be both Mahayana Buddhist and Taoist.
 Many of the pagodas in China are dedicated to both Buddhist and Taoist deities.

-Likewise, in Southeast Asia, the local variants of Buddhism have been adapted to accommodate folk beliefs, such as the veneration of nats in Myanmar and phi in Thailand.
-Tibetan Buddhism is also syncretic in adopting practices from the earlier Bön religion.
+Likewise, in Southeast Asia, the local variants of Buddhism have adapted to accommodate folk beliefs, such as the veneration of nats in Myanmar and phi in Thailand.
+Tibetan Buddhism is also syncretic, incorporating practices from the earlier Bön religion.
 The various Indianised cultures of Southeast Asia also incorporated Hinduism with local beliefs and folklore, such as the veneration of Dewi Sri in Java.

-At least hundreds of thousands of people follow religions that syncretize Chinese folk religion and Christianity, while others follow similar belief structures that incorporate Islamic theology instead and have precedent in some 19th- and 20th-century Muslim populations in China.
+At least hundreds of thousands of people follow religions that syncretize Chinese folk religion and Christianity, while others follow similar belief-structures that incorporate Islamic theology instead and have precedents in some 19th- and 20th-century Muslim populations in China.

-The traditional Mun faith of the Lepcha people predates their seventh-century conversion to Lamaism.
-Since that time, the Lepcha have practiced it together with Buddhism.
+The traditional Mun faith of the Lepcha people of the Himalayas predates their seventh-century conversion to Lamaism.
+Since that time, the Lepcha have practised it together with Buddhism.
 Since the arrival of Christian missionaries in the nineteenth century, Mun traditions have been followed alongside that faith.
 The traditional religion permits the incorporation of Buddha and Jesus as deities, depending on household beliefs.